 This history is also apparent on the wall of photographs in our Library of some of our clients (including some well known collectors) mostly from the 1950’s and 60’s- and at the table in the center of the room.
 This table is where we sit with clients to examine and discuss pieces.
 It has been with is from our early days.
 It is remarkable to consider the variety of collectors- from artists, political figures, executives, scholars, and connoisseurs- who have sat there.
 While many of these collectors represented a variety of backgrounds and callings, it is interesting to see their convergence in this one place, drawn by their appreciation and interest in antique Chinese art.

-The gallery has for decades many prestigious antiques fairs in the United States, including today the Winter Antiques Show, the Philadelphia Antiques and Art Show, the Delaware Antiques Show, and the Nantucket Summer Antiques Show..
+The Gallery has for decades exhibited in many prestigious antiques fairs in the United States, including today the Winter Antiques Show, the Philadelphia Antiques and Art Show, the Delaware Antiques Show, and the Nantucket Summer Antiques Show.

-One hundred six years in business is an extraordinary accomplishment for a firm, particularly remaining within one family.
-As a three-generation family business we are cognizant of and steeped in its past but always are looking ahead.
-The gallery has witnessed a tremendous amount of history in its field.
+One hundred thirteen years in business is an extraordinary accomplishment for a firm, particularly remaining within one family.
+As a third-generation family business we are cognizant of and steeped in its past but always are looking ahead.
+The Gallery has witnessed a tremendous amount of history in its field.
 It has also weathered a remarkable variety of world and economic conditions.
 Throughout this time, it has maintained and enhanced its reputation as experts in the field and as an extraordinary purveyor of fine antique Chinese art to private and museum collectors throughout the world.
-The gallery today is owned and run by Steven and Andrew Chait.
-We are profoundly grateful to our grandfather and founder Ralph M. Chait and our father Allan Chait and aunt Marion Chait Howe, in whose footsteps we now walk as we continue forward to the illustrious years ahead.
+The Gallery today is owned and run by Steven and Andrew Chait.
+We are profoundly grateful to our grandfather and founder, Ralph M. Chait; and our father, Allan Chait and our aunt, Marion Chait Howe, in whose footsteps we now walk as we continue forward to the illustrious years ahead.